miko-misa/miko-misa/README.md

 The culmination of my five years.
 _**" Making task management easier. "**_
 I'm going to use Nuxt.js, SCSS, Typescript, and Firebase.

-### 2.QRCodeSystem in SeikoFesta

-A group of systems to thoroughly manage visitors as a countermeasure against the new coronavirus.
-We will make full use of food reservations and admission restrictions to ensure a completely controlled and safe cultural festival.